wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/installation-assistant.rst

 Installing the Wazuh indexer using the assisted installation method
 ===================================================================

 Install and configure the Wazuh indexer as a single-node or multi-node cluster using the assisted installation method.
 The Wazuh indexer is a highly scalable full-text search engine.
 It offers advanced security, alerting, index management, deep performance analysis, and several other features.
+The supported architecture is 64-bit (x86_64/AMD64).

 Wazuh indexer cluster installation
 ----------------------------------